-I’ve been investing in YouTube video production for my business for more than four years now.
+I’ve been investing in YouTube video production for my business since 2017.

-THAT’S the trust you can build right now on YouTube.
+That's the trust you can build on YouTube.

-I have one single video that is dominating the top of YouTube for the keyword, now climbing up in views organically every week (it just blew past 70k views).
+In fact, I have one single video that is dominating the top of YouTube for its keyword, now climbing up in views organically every week (it just blew past 70k views).
 I’ve also gotten monetized and make about $130-ish every month in YouTube ad revenue.

 What’s even better—the leads and prospects we earn.
 I've brought in $10,000+ in sales from the leads that find me on YouTube.

-In today’s blog, I’m going to teach you exactly how to make YouTube videos for your business, including who I hire at different stages, what tools to get, and the steps for each part.
+In today’s blog, I’m going to teach you exactly how to make YouTube videos for your business, including who I hire at different stages, what tools to get, my entire setup (lights, decor), and more.

-Table of Contents: The Complete Guide on How to Make YouTube Videos for Your Brand
+Table of Contents: The Complete Guide on How to Make YouTube Videos that Make Money

 How to Make YouTube Videos for Your Business: Where to Start